tanaos/artifex/README.md

 - **🏷️ Named Entity Recognition (NER)**: Detects and classifies named entities in text (e.g., persons, organizations, locations).
 - **🥸 Text Anonymization**: Removes personally identifiable information (PII) from text.

-For each task, Artifex provides two easy-to-use APIs:
+For each task, Artifex provides three easy-to-use APIs:
-- Inference API to use a default, pre-trained small LLM locally on CPU.
+1. **Inference API** to use a default, pre-trained small LLM to perform that task out-of-the-box locally on CPU.
-- Fine-tune API to fine-tune it based on your specific requirements, without any training data and on CPU.
-The fine-tuned model is yours to keep.
+2. **Fine-tune API** to fine-tune the default model based on your requirements, without any training data and on CPU.
+The fine-tuned model is generated on your machine and is yours to keep.
+3. **Load API** to load your fine-tuned model locally on CPU, and use it for inference or further fine-tuning.

 We will be adding more tasks soon, based on user feedback.
 Want Artifex to perform a specific task?
 [Suggest one](https://github.com/tanaos/artifex/discussions/new?category=task-suggestions) or [vote one up](https://github.com/tanaos/artifex/discussions/categories/task-suggestions).